Chinese Table Manners - 15 Do's and Don'ts

 As for the host, he may take the least prominent seat, usually the one nearest the kitchen or service door.
 It is better to be seated after the senior or the guest of honor sit down.
 Guests should wait for the host to invite them to get seated.

-How to Order Dishes Properly
+Order Dishes - Do It Properly

 If time permits, the menu can be circulated among the people in attendance and the host will make the final decision.
 But whether the dishes are ordered by the host or the guests, here are some basic rules that require attention: